 And

-This page shows “I Heard The Bells On Christmas Day” by Henry Wadsworth Longfellow in our color-coded kid songbook view — every note is colored by pitch (red C, orange D, yellow E, green F, blue G, purple A, pink B) and the lyrics sit directly under each note, so children can sing along while they play.
-The song is in the key of Bb at 100 BPM, a slightly more challenging arrangement — practice each phrase slowly first.
+This page shows βI Heard The Bells On Christmas Dayβ by Henry Wadsworth Longfellow in our color-coded kid songbook view β every note is colored by pitch (red C, orange D, yellow E, green F, blue G, purple A, pink B) and the lyrics sit directly under each note, so children can sing along while they play.
+The song is in the key of Bb at 100 BPM, a comfortable easy-level arrangement perfect for first-time learners.